 While hospitals continue to look for unconventional ways to attract physicians to their facilities, it’s important to match unique programs with compensation packages that are both competitive and sustainable.
 As it becomes harder for rural facilities to survive, it’s important that they find ways to transform financial liabilities like physician compensation into tools that uphold their financial viability.
 When used properly, compensation can help promote access to care in America’s rural communities.

 Complete the form below and receive a copy of our latest white paper, The Call Pay Solution: Stabilizing budgets with a fair and sustainable approach

 Want to Learn More?

-Podcast: Interview with Dr. Tom Oliver By: Kyle Worthy Episode Description During his time as president of the medical staff at Winchester Medical Center, Dr. Tom Oliver helped his organization successfully navigate a variety of challenges.
-But none would test his leadership skills more than an on-call compensation crisis.
-In…
+5 Keys To Building A Better Call Pay Program By: Kyle Worthy During his time as Medical Staff President at Winchester Medical Center, Dr. Tom Oliver helped his organization successfully navigate a variety of challenges, but none would test his leadership skills more than an on-call compensation crisis.
+The hospital…